-Colon cancer is the second most common cancer that affects mainly the elderly.
+Colon cancer is the second most widespread cancer that affects mainly the elderly people.

-Colon cancer is represented by benign and malignant neoplasms, different in shape, localization, and histological structure.
-Typically, the disease begins with small, benign polyps that form on the inside of the colon.
-Over time, polyps can develop into a malignant tumor.
+Colon cancer is represented by borderline and malignant neoplasms, different in shape, localization, and histological structure.
+Typically, the disease begins with small, benign polyps that arise inside the colon.
+Over time, polyps can transform into malignant tumors.

-Also, signs of benign colon tumors are diarrhea, abdominal pain, and blood in the stool.
+Signs of borderline colon tumors may include diarrhea, abdominal pain, and blood in the stool.
 Villous tumors can lead to anemia.
-Large benign formations also cause intestinal obstruction.
+Large formations cause intestinal obstruction, even if they are benign.

-Blood in the stool without mucous impurity content manifests itself as a tumor of the sigmoid colon.
-The pathology of the descending colon is evidenced by dark mucous content.
-In malignant formations of the proximal intestine, bleeding, often latent, is expressed only in anemia.
-Also, symptoms of colon cancer can be a false urge to egest, which are caused by spasms of the anus sphincters.
-In the later stages of tumor formation, constipation and intestinal obstruction appear.
+Blood in the stool may be a sign of a tumor of the sigmoid colon.
+The pathology of the descending colon manifests itself by dark mucous content in the stool.
+In malignant formations of the proximal intestine, bleeding, often latent, manifests itself only with anemia.
+Also, symptoms of colon cancer may include a false urge to defecate, which is caused by spasms of the anus sphincters.
+At the advanced stages of cancer, constipation and intestinal obstruction may appear.
 There may also be a feeling of incomplete defecation.
 Besides, in patients with colon cancer, symptoms such as decreased appetite, weakness, and sudden weight loss are noted.
 As the disease progresses, the liver enlarges, and an accumulation of fluid in the abdominal cavity appears.

-If benign tumors in patients are detected early, they can be removed during the colonoscopy and the risk of cancer can be reduced.
+If tumors in patients are detected early, they can be removed during the colonoscopy and the risk of cancer progression is reduced or even excluded.
 Therefore, even for healthy people under the age of 50, doctors recommend regular screening tests.
 If colon cancer has developed, there are currently many treatments for it.

 Patients with colon cancer often experience the following symptoms: